brombal/stylix-docs/markdown/selectors.md

 The use of `&` here applies the hover styles directly to this element, rather than its descendants.
 Without the `&`, the selector would only match hovered elements *within* the `<a>`, which is probably not what is intended.

 The `&` is useful in a variety of situations.
-Style objects can be nested infinitely deep, and selectors without a `&` symbol will be appended to the parent selector.
-You can use `&` anywhere that you want the resulting selector to be anything other than the default.
+Style objects can be nested infinitely deep, and selectors without the `&` symbol will be appended to the parent selector.
+You can use `&` anywhere that you want the selector to result in anything other than this default behavior.

 ## Styling deeper elements